purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 component :: forall h s f o m.
 ComponentSpec h s f o m -> Component h f o m
 ```

-The resulting [`Component`][Halogen.Component.Component] can now be used [as a child of another component](5 - Parent and child components.md "Parent and child components") or can be [run to produce a UI](4 - Running a component.md "Running a component").
+The resulting [`Component`][Halogen.Component.Component] can now be used [as a child of another component][parent-child-components] or can be [run to produce a UI][running-components].

-Next up, let's take a look at how to create a component that can [do something effectful](3 - Handling effects.md "Handling effects") other than update its own state.
+Next up, let's take a look at how to create a component that can [do something effectful][handling-effects] other than update its own state.

 [Control.Monad.State.Class.get]: https://pursuit.purescript.org/packages/purescript-transformers/2.2.0/docs/Control.Monad.State.Class#v:get "Control.Monad.State.Class.get"
 [Control.Monad.State.Class.gets]: https://pursuit.purescript.org/packages/purescript-transformers/2.2.0/docs/Control.Monad.State.Class#v:gets "Control.Monad.State.Class.gets"